 A new driveway could add £10,000 to the value of a house.

 15. Update the front of your property

-First impressions count, and your property is unlikely to be attractive to potential buyers if the first thing they see is a tired front path, or a front door that hasn't been painted for decades.
-Consider renovating or at least repainting the porch, the front door, and the windows, or giving the brickwork a good clean.
+First impressions count, and your property is unlikely to be attractive to potential buyers if the first thing they see is a tired front path, or a front door that hasn't been painted for decades or is chipped and worn.
+Consider renovating, or at least repainting the front door, the porch, and the windows, or giving the brickwork a good clean.

 16. Raise ceiling heights